wagner-austin/crowsite/README.md

 ## 🙏 Acknowledgments

-- Inspired by cyberpunk aesthetics and retro computing
+- Inspired by Gothic literature and atmospheric design
 - Built with vanilla JavaScript for maximum performance
 - No frameworks, no dependencies, just pure web technologies